mementum/backtrader/docs2/inddev.rst

 This enables, for example, "replaying" a daily session but using intraday data which could be made of 5 minutes bars.

 It could also allow the platform to get values from a live feed.
-But this is left for future development.

 A dummy (but functional) indicator
 **********************************